-Hi, Iím Tony Barrett.† I am Co-Founder and Director of Research of the Global Catastrophic Risk Institute.† At GCRI, I oversee research activities, contribute to strategic planning, and lead or contribute to several research programs.
+I am also Co-Founder and Director of Research of the Global Catastrophic Risk Institute (GCRI).
+At GCRI, I oversee research activities, contribute to strategic planning, and lead or contribute to several research programs.

-I am also a Senior Risk Analyst at ABS Consulting.† My work at work at ABS Consulting has included risk assessment and informing risk management strategies for various parts of the US Department of Homeland Security (DHS), including the Nuclear Detection Office (DNDO), the Chemical Security Analysis Center (CSAC), the office of Risk Management and Analysis (RMA), the US Coast Guard, and Science & Technology (S&T).
+I was recently Lead for the Advanced Analytics – Machine Learning area in the Product Development and Innovation (PD&I) Center and a Senior Principal Consultant at ABS Group/ABS Consulting.
+My work at ABS Consulting included risk assessment and informing risk management strategies for various US agencies, including the Department of Defense (DOD) Defense Threat Reduction Agency (DTRA) and components of the US Department of Homeland Security (DHS), such as the Cybersecurity and Infrastructure Security Agency (CISA), the Countering Weapons of Mass Destruction (CWMD) office, the Chemical Security Analysis Center (CSAC), the office of Risk Management and Analysis (RMA), the US Coast Guard, and Science & Technology (S&T).

-My interests include risk analysis, risk management, and public policies in a wide variety of areas, including rapidly developing technologies, nuclear war, terrorism, hazardous materials, energy and the environment, and natural hazards.
+My interests include risk analysis, risk management, and public policies in a wide variety of areas, including artificial intelligence and other emerging technologies, nuclear war, terrorism, hazardous materials, energy and the environment, and natural hazards.
 I seek to help society to address all categories of global catastrophic risks effectively and responsibly.

 I live near Washington, D.C. with my wife and children.

 This is my personal website.
-Opinions expressed here and in my publications elsewhere are my own, and do not necessarily reflect the views of the Global Catastrophic Risk Institute, ABS Consulting, or anyone else.
+Opinions expressed here and in my publications elsewhere are my own, and do not necessarily reflect the views of current or previous employers.